sanantoniochili/react-demo/react-movie/src/README.md

 # Practical examples
-You can use https://nextleap.app/online-compiler/reactjs-programming if you have a laptop
+You can use https://nextleap.app/online-compiler/reactjs-programming for quick online testing.

 ## Example 1